 It’s not the size of the technology stack, it’s how they use it

 When marketing leadership is investing in marketing technology without clear expectations on how the disparate pieces will work together to support a revenue-focused strategy, there is cause for concern.
-If increased investment in technology specifically designed to impact Demand Generation or revenue performance (think ABM, AI, Predictive Analytics, etc.) does not bring a commensurate rise in pipeline and revenue driven by marketing, then your marketing team may have a case of “shiny object syndrome” characterized by increased investment in new technologies without a developed plan on how they will influence Demand Generation KPIs.
+If increased investment in technology specifically designed to impact demand generation or revenue performance (think ABM, AI, Predictive Analytics, etc.) does not bring a commensurate rise in pipeline and revenue driven by marketing, then your marketing team may have a case of “shiny object syndrome” characterized by increased investment in new technologies without a developed plan on how they will influence marketing KPIs.

-Just because your marketing leader is good at brand marketing, product marketing, or PR it doesn’t mean they are good at Demand Generation.
+Just because your marketing leader is good at brand marketing, product marketing, or PR it doesn’t mean they are good at creating Strategic Demand.
 What are they doing about it?
 Are they surrounding themselves with demand marketers, or are they trying to “hack it?”
-Need help assessing the strengths of your Demand Generation efforts?
+Need help assessing the strengths of your marketing efforts?
 Let’s Connect.